-The Pre & Post Operative Processes of the Anterior Posterior Vaginal Repair
+The Operative & Post Operative Processes of the Anterior Posterior Vaginal Repair

-2) About the Anterior Posterior Vaginal Repair Surgery
+2) After the Anterior Posterior Vaginal Repair Surgery

 After 3-5 days of the surgery, Dr. Vitasna will allow the patient to go home after the following issues are checked: